Building Partnership Types

 In-kind contributing partners may need formal partnership agreements similar to those of fiscal partners.
 For example, donated property may have controls that require tagging and tracking.
 Or they may choose to provide support on an informal, unrestricted basis.
 A good practice is to tag and track all donated material regardless of grant requirements.
 As with fiscal partners, each partnership is unique.

 Sharing facilities is one way to stretch program dollars.
-Some organizations may see a public relations benefit by opening their doors to EWDJT programs for the use of meeting rooms, laboratories, hazardous materials practice facilities, or classrooms.
+Some organizations may see a public relations benefit by opening their doors to JT programs for the use of meeting rooms, laboratories, hazardous materials practice facilities, or classrooms.
 If these facilities happen to be on the grounds of a potential employer, the benefit is two-fold.

-In-kind staff support is a common and valuable source of assistance for EWDJT programs.
+In-kind staff support is a common and valuable source of assistance for JT programs.
 An employee from a partnering organization may be loaned as an advisor on marketing, public relations, curriculum development, management, or other areas where their expertise would be helpful.
 Terms detailing the loan of individuals are usually more formal than with other contributions because of issues such as employee compensation, benefits, and indemnification.

 The Memorandum of Understanding (MOU) is a popular vehicle for providing guidelines to in-kind partnerships, especially among governmental organizations.
 The MOU summarizes the nature of the partnership and states in general terms the expectations of each party in achieving a common goal.